great-expectations/great_expectations/docs/terms/store.md

 ### How to access

-You can find a list of all of your Stores in your `great_expectations.yml` file.
+You can find a list of almost all of your Stores in your `great_expectations.yml` file under the `stores` key.
 Alternatively, from the root folder of your Data Context you can retrieve a list of Stores with a CLI command:

 ```markdown title="Console command"
 great_expectations store list
 ```

+Data Docs Stores are the one exception to the above.
+They are instead configured under the `data_docs_sites` key in the `great_expectations.yml` file.
+Each entry under `data_docs_sites` will have a `store_backend` key.
+The information under `store_backend` will correspond to the Data Doc Store used by that site.
+Data Doc Stores are not listed by the `great_expectations store list` command.

 ### Configuration